WU-HUAYANG/WU-HUAYANG.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the Reliable Autonomous Systems Lab at MIT (REALM)!
-We design, analyze and verify safe control systems.
-Our work lies at the intersection of control theory, machine learning, and formal methods, with a focus on safety in systems with nonlinear, high-dimensional and difficult-to-model dynamics.
+Welcome to our lab.
 ![Editing a markdown file for a talk](/images/editing-talk.png)

-OUR PEOPLE
+Our People
 ======
-Learn more about our organization, member groups and PI
+Learn more about our organization, member groups and PI .

 Recent News
 ======